Systemic Support for Britain's Nonstandard Workers

 -

-Trying to deliver these aims - plus faster growth - while supporting only job-seekers lucky enough to have regular availability for work is odd.
-We, the London nonprofit that emerged from the UK's lead in full-spectrum services, are developing a path back to serving Britain.
-We call our project UKFlexi.
+Trying to deliver these aims - plus growth - while supporting only work seekers lucky enough to have predictable availability for employment is odd.
+We, the nonprofit that emerged from the UK's lead in non-job services, are creating a path back to serving Britain.
+We call the project UKFlexi.